 What Is Included in a Customer Journey Map?

-A customer journey map is a comprehensive visual representation that illustrates a customer’s various stages while interacting with a brand, from initial awareness to post-purchase.
+A customer journey map is a visual tool that outlines the stages a customer goes through when interacting with a brand, from awareness to post-purchase.
+Customer journey map templates help teams visualize and analyze customer experiences, saving time and improving understanding.

 Customer Journey Mapping Process